This chapter has no relevance to any specific Section of the 2017 CICM Primary Syllabus

 - Thus if the flow is abolished (by occluding the artery) the pressure drops.

-- If the PADP is LOWER than the PAWP, the PAWP measurement is probably wrong.
+- Ergo, if the PADP is lower than the PAWP, the PAWP measurement is probably wrong.

 - It may mean your catheter tip position needs to be changed.

-- As said before, the diastolic pressure in the pulmonary arteries is higher because there is flow, and resistance to this flow.
+- The diastolic pressure in the pulmonary arteries is higher because there is flow, and resistance to this flow.

 - Once you abolish flow, you also abolish resistance, and the pressure drops.

-Thus: If the PADP is SIGNIFICANTLY HIGHER than the PAWP, there is probably pulmonary hypertension.
+- For example, if the PADP is markedly elevated while the PAWP is relatively normal, there is probably pulmonary hypertension.